 Travis and I realized some years back that our rather unorthodox style of roughin’ it when we travel is not everybody’s cup of tea.
 Though I don’t think we’ve actually completely destroyed any friendships because of trips with friends, we have had some who’ve never repeated the mistake of traveling with us.
 We certainly don’t blame them.
-Our brand of spur-of-the-moment planning doesn’t suit everyone.
-To some, it sounds adventurous and fun, right up ’til they fully realize what we meant when we said, “We don’t know where we’re going to sleep tonight”.
+Our brand of spur-of-the-moment “planning: doesn’t suit everyone.
+To some, it sounds adventurous and fun, right up ’til they fully realize what we meant when we said, “We don’t know where we’re going to sleep tonight.”

-Feeling more and more guilty about being the primary instigator in finding “a better place to camp”, the relatively short 45 kilometers from Sinaia to Camping Zănoaga stretched into an hour, then an hour and a half, as we navigated around hairpin curves in the blackness.
+Feeling more and more guilty about being the primary instigator in finding “a better place to camp,” the relatively short 45 kilometers from Sinaia to Camping Zănoaga in the Bucegi Mountains stretched into an hour, then an hour and a half, as we navigated around hairpin curves in the blackness.
 As the sole car on the road, our only visitor was a tiny baby fox that appeared out of the night, only to disappear back into the fog.

 Pulling into a dimly lit parking area, the only lights in sight, we peered cautiously at a rather shabby building.
 Like a ghost, a massive white shaggy dog abruptly materialized next to our car, followed by several more cagey guard dogs.
-We ordered Touille to stay in the car (to them, I’m sure she looked like a minnow to a shark) and cautiously edged our way into the pack of dogs.
+We ordered our dog Touille to stay in the car (to them, I’m sure she looked like a minnow to a shark) and cautiously edged our way into the pack of dogs.
 Staring at us morosely, they didn’t appear to be threatening as they milled about our legs, but I was careful to move slowly and avoid eye contact as they suspiciously kept to our heels.

 Hightailing it back to the car, we piled in, returned to the main road, and turned left this time toward the river.
 Our grassy path quickly dead-ended in water.
 Parking the car, Travis disappeared in the darkness, finding a stick to test the depth of the river – if it was shallow, maybe we could drive through it.
 From the water level mark on the stick, our VW with stupidly low clearance wouldn’t make it without flooding the interior.